 Don’t drip-dry on your bath mat

 For most adults with asthma, the likeliest trigger is a substance that causes an allergic reaction.
 If you’re allergic to mold, anything that increases the build-up of this fungus in your home can make you more likely to experience a flare-up.
 Molds often arise in damp environments, such as on a wet bath mat, in your basement, and near an undetected leak under the kitchen sink.
 Cut down on mold in your home by using a dehumidifier, repairing plumbing leaks promptly, grading the landscape outside your home to move water away from the structure, and maintaining gutters and downspouts, the American Academy of Allergy, Asthma and Immunology suggests.
 You can also buy an air purifier for asthma to keep the triggers at bay.

 Treat heartburn seriously

 People with asthma often have several other conditions at the same time, including gastroesophageal reflux disease.
-(Read about other silent signs of asthma here.)
 Patients with GERD have a higher prevalence of asthma, and acid reflux—the backup of stomach acid into the esophagus—can cause airways to go into spasm and tighten.
 “Aggressive anti-reflux therapy in patients with asthma and GERD results in improvements in asthma outcome in as many as 70 percent to 80 percent of patients treated,” states a report in the American Journal of Medicine.
 The most common treatment for recurrent GERD is a class of drugs known as proton pump inhibitors (PPI), which includes Prevacid and Prilosec.
 PPIs have been connected to osteoporosis (bone-thinning), kidney problems and, most recently, dementia.
 You also might confer with your doctor about trying natural heartburn remedies first.
 Andrew Weil, MD, founder and director of the Arizona Center for Integrative Medicine, suggests taking slippery elm bark, which is widely available in places like Vitamin Shoppe and Amazon.

 Take precautions when you exercise